-The Talus series offers some of the best warmth to
+The Talus series offers some of the best warmth to weight sleeping bags but incorporated into the classic relaxed mummy design are many innovative and comfort enhancing features.

-area, to help keep heels and ankles warmer where feet compress the down.
+The women’s Talus also features two combined down and THERMOLITE baffles under the foot area, to help keep heels and ankles warmer where feet compress the down.

 Suggested use : Trekking/Hiking, Camping, Snow Camping, Ski touring